artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 6. Hector returns to Troy; Diomedes and Glaucus become friends
 7. Ajax and Hector to a draw; the Acheaens build a wall
 8. Zeus turns the tide; the Trojans camp outside their walls
-9. The Embassy to Achilles fails
+9. Agamemnon despairs; the embassy to Achilles fails
-10. Odyssius and Ajax maraud through the Night
+10. Odysseus and Ajax maraud through the Night
-11. Agamemnon’s Day of Glory
+11. Agamemnon and others are injured; Nestor’s plea to Patroclus
-12. The Trojans Storm the Rampart
+12. The Trojans storm the rampart
 13. Battling for the Ships
 14. Hera Outflanks Zeus
 15. The Achaean Armies at Bay